-EBITDA, segment operating profit and the related margins increased primarily due to lower expenses from earlier efficiency initiatives, including platform consolidations completed in 2015.
-Foreign exchange benefited EBITDA and segment operating profit margins by 60bp and 20bp, respectively.
-The increases in segment operating profit and the related margin also benefited from lower depreciation and amortization expense.
+EBITDA, segment operating profit and the related margins increased in both periods primarily due to lower expenses from earlier efficiency initiatives, including platform consolidations completed in 2015.
+Foreign exchange benefited EBITDA and segment operating profit margins each by 50bp in the second quarter and benefited EBITDA and segment operating profit margins by 50bp and 30bp, respectively, in the sixmonth period, compared to the prior-year periods.
+The increases in segment operating profit and the related margin in both periods also benefited from lower depreciation and amortization expense.